leemings98-source/RetailSales/README.md

 - During *2021 Tennis Rackets* managed to garner the position of the *top sales product* amidst the monopoly of electronic products.
 Bumping up the Sports category to 2nd place with *4M more* in *sales amount* than the *Furniture* category(the original 2nd place).

 - ### Recommendations:
 - Investigate the drivers of lower satisfaction in Central and West, particularly the higher volume of 1-star reviews.
-The East region could provide a useful comparison point because it records higher average satisfaction and fewer returns
+The East region could provide a useful comparison point as it records higher average satisfaction and fewer returns
-- Look into the the years 2022 and 2024 to see why profit sales dropped by 3M and increased by 3M in the next years.
-Specifically why 3M?
-Was there something similarly done that attributed to the 3M loss?
+- Profit changed by approximately RM3M between selected years.
+Further analysis could investigate whether this movement was associated with changes in product mix, regional performance, discounts, returns, order volume or other measurable factors

 ## Business Interpretation

+### Product performance
+Electronics is the largest contributor to reported sales/profit, indicating that overall financial performance is heavily influenced by this category.
+However, revenue concentration should be considered separately from sales volume because higher-priced products can generate greater revenue without necessarily having higher unit demand.

+### Regional performance
+The East region records the highest average customer satisfaction and lowest number of returns, while Central and West record lower satisfaction.
+These differences could be investigated further using return reasons, shipping performance, product mix and order characteristics.

+### Data quality
+The reported financial fields contain substantial inconsistencies when compared against a calculated sales measure.
+Therefore, conclusions involving absolute sales, discounts or profit should be treated as exploratory rather than representative of verified business performance.

+### Next analysis
+A useful next step would be to investigate the relationship between satisfaction, returns, shipping time and product category to determine whether operational factors are associated with customer experience.

-## Data Limitations
+## Data Quality Limitations
-- Data obtainable in this dataset has many made up values specifically the profit, sales price and discount values.
-If values were accurate, further data cleaning could be done to replace many of the inaccuracies.
+- The dataset contains substantial inconsistencies between reported financial fields and independently calculated values.
+In particular, reported sales amounts frequently cannot be reproduced using quantity, unit price and discount percentage.

+Because the underlying calculation methodology and original dataset provenance could not be fully verified, financial metrics should be treated as exploratory rather than as representative of actual retail performance.

+The dataset should therefore be used to demonstrate analytical methodology rather than to draw conclusions about a real retailer.

 ## What I learned
-- Metric definitions: I initially confused purchase frequency with quantity sold when identifying the most-purchased products.
-This highlighted the importance of defining business terms such as "most popular" before selecting a metric.
+- Metric definitions: I initially interpreted purchase frequency and quantity sold as equivalent measures of product popularity.
+This highlighted the importance of defining business metrics precisely before performing comparisons.
-- Slicers in Power Bi are life savers, streamlines everything.
-Highlights and allows for easier data comparisons between regions.
-Clicking on pie charts with different regions does not work the same way.
+- Dashboard design: Interactive slicers made it easier to compare regional performance and identify differences that were less visible in aggregate views.